funksoup/prompt-engineering-toolkit/README.md

 ---

 **Note:** This is an educational tool.
 API usage will incur costs based on your OpenAI and Anthropic pricing plans.
 Monitor your usage carefully.

-💡 *"I don't just use AI—I teach people how to harness its potential."*